KDE/digikam-doc/export_tools/media_wiki.rst

     The MediaWiki Export Account Settings

-First, you needs to be connected to the server with an **Account**.
+First, you need to be connected to the server with an **Account**.
 From this view, you can select the MediaWiki service to use with the **Login** and **Password** properties.
-By default, the tool propose a list of popular MediaWiki servers available on the Internet, as:
+By default, the tool proposes the following list of popular MediaWiki servers available on the Internet:

     - `Wikimedia Commons <https://commons.wikimedia.org/>`_
     - `Wikimedia Meta <https://meta.wikimedia.org/>`_